GoogleChromeLabs/sw-toolbox/README.md

 Copyright 2015 Google, Inc.

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the [Apache License, Version 2.0[(https://github.com/GoogleChrome /sw-toolbox/blob/master/README.md)] (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

    http://www.apache.org/licenses/LICENSE-2.0